 People are always asking about kosher food in Sarona, especially because there is a high-turnover of restaurants and shops in Sarona, so it is hard to keep track.
 Many of the kosher places that were there when they first opened, no longer exist and others have tried and failed.
 I will try to keep this updated but please take that into consideration.
 If you want to be sure, feel free to message me or ask in the group Restaurant Club Israel.

 I have not included exact locations as it is hard to do that but I will distinguish between Sarona Market, which is the indoor market area and Sarona which is the outdoor complex.
 Instead of creating my usual list of recommended places, this post includes all kosher places.

-Pita Basta opened in April 2018, in place of Fleishman and the menu has a number of interesting items.
-I tried the Heavy Pita (NIS 34 – not a mistake in translation!) which was grilled chicken liver, silan, lemon sauce, tahina and other delicious toppings.
+Pita Basta has a number of interesting items on the menu.
+I normally order the Heavy Pita (NIS 34 – not a mistake in translation!) which is grilled chicken liver, silan, lemon sauce, tahina and other delicious toppings.
 They also served a dessert Pita Loti (NIS 10), a crispy grilled pita with nutty chocolate and banana – sounds delicious!